Australia–Canada relations: Pacific partners: 1968–present

 This robust assessment was perhaps overstated.
 Certainly, during the following decade, the SOC found it impossible to eliminate the tendency in both capitals to disregard the overall relationship in pursuit of more limited objectives.
 Similarly, the committee was not always able to bridge the very real differences that emerged in the 1980s over such questions as Pacific security or multilateral trade.
 What the committee did provide, however, was a framework and a context for partnership.
 Its very creation reflected a conscious decision by both Canada and Australia to pursue as mature and independent nations a relationship that began in the 1890s as a simple by-product of Britain's Victorian Empire.

-In recent years there has been growing support for the idea of freedom of movement between the UK, Canada, Australia, and New Zealand with citizens able to live and work in any of the four countries, similar to the Trans-Tasman Travel Arrangement between Australia and New Zealand.
+Today over 50,000 people born in Canada live in Australia (Canadian Australians) with similar numbers of Australians in Canada(Australian Canadians).
+In recent years there has also been growing support for the idea of freedom of movement between the UK, Canada, Australia, and New Zealand with citizens able to live and work in any of the four countries, similar to the Trans-Tasman Travel Arrangement between Australia and New Zealand.

 Defence history and relations

 Canada's and Australia's militaries have fought alongside each other numerous times including World War I, World War II, the Korean War and many United Nations Security Council-sanctioned missions.

 The Battle of Kapyong is one of the many—and most prolific—examples of Australian and Canadian forces fighting together within a close proximity.
 The Korean War battle which occurred between 22–25 April 1951, saw the 3rd Battalion, Royal Australian Regiment (3RAR) and the 2nd Battalion, Princess Patricia's Canadian Light Infantry (2 PPCLI) engaged in a ferocious defensive action against a Chinese force outnumbering them at least 5 to 1.

 Australian casualties were 32 killed, 59 wounded and 3 captured whilst Canadian losses were 10 killed and 23 wounded.
-3RAR and 2PPCLI were each awarded both the United States Presidential Unit Citation and South Korean Presidential Unit Citation for their actions during the Battle of Kapyong.
+3RAR and 2PPCLI were each awarded both the United States Presidential Unit Citation and Korean Presidential Unit Citation for their actions during the Battle of Kapyong.

 To maintain this strong military relationship, a Canadian Defence Advisor is stationed at the High Commission in Canberra to share intelligence.
 Australia and Canada both contributed the International force in East Timor and both worked together to fight terrorism in Afghanistan.

 In December 2017, Australian Defence Minister Marise Payne announced that eighteen F/A-18A Hornet aircraft would be sold to Canada after officials cancelled an F/A-18F Super Hornet order from the United States.
 The first two aircraft are expected to be handed over to the Royal Canadian Air Force in early 2019.